Return to top

 Combine Wet Ingredients: In a large mixing bowl or in the bowl of a food processor, whisk together the almond milk and apple cider vinegar.
 Set aside for 5 minutes.

-Cook Pancakes.
-Heat a non-stick pan over medium heat and lightly spray with olive oil.
-When hot, add ¼ cup of batter to the skillet and cook until bubbles begin to appear.
+Cook Pancakes: Heat a non-stick pan over medium heat and lightly spray with olive oil.
+When the pan is hot, add ¼ cup of batter to the skillet and cook until bubbles begin to appear.

-Flip: Turn the pancake over and continue to cook for a further 3-4 minutes or until cooked through.
+Flip: Turn these fluffy pancakes over and continue to cook for 3-4 minutes, or until cooked through.
 Repeat with the remaining batter and place them on a wire rack.

-Serve these healthy protein pancakes topped with coconut yogurt, crushed walnuts, sliced bananas, and a drizzle of maple syrup.
+Serve vegan protein powder pancakes topped with coconut yogurt, crushed walnuts, sliced bananas, and a drizzle of maple syrup.

 💭 Expert Tips